Fragile Animals

 Boys Should Learn

 Boys Should Learn are a three-piece rock/alt-rock/indie band hailing from Speyside in Morayshire consisting of Fraser MacDonald, Luca Iannetta and Rowan MacDonald.
 The group take inspiration from acts like Foo Fighters, Royal Blood, Ash and Skunk Anansie.
-They support Cameron Ferguson at The Tooth and Claw in INVERNESS on Saturday 28 September 2024
+They support Sonnet at Elgin Town Hall in ELGIN on Saturday 9 May 2026

 Cameron Ferguson